 - The temperature of your freezer is very important.
 The lower the temperature, the less time needed to kill bed bugs.

-- Freezers set to 00F are effective in killing bed bugs, but items must be left in the freezer for at least 4 days.
+- Freezers set to 0°F are effective in killing bed bugs, but the things you are freezing must be left in the freezer for at least 4 days.

-- If you are concerned about ensuring that temperatures are low enough, purchase an indoor/outdoor thermometer and monitor the temperature inside the items you are freezing.
+- If you are worried about ensuring that temperatures are low enough, use a remote thermometer and monitor the temperature inside the items you are freezing.

-- 00F must be reached in the center of the materials being frozen to kill bed bugs.
+- 0°F must be reached in the center of the materials being frozen to kill bed bugs.
 Bulky items require more time.
-Start counting the 4 day exposure time when the center of the object has reached 00F.
+Start counting the 4 day exposure time when the center of the object has reached 0°F.

-- Do not use temperatures above 50F (-15oC) as eggs and small bed bugs may survive.
+- Do not use temperatures above 0°F (-15°C) as eggs and small bed bugs may survive.

 It’s winter, and it’s cold, can I simply put my stuff outside or open the windows in my home?

-Unfortunately, no. Sunlight, humidity, temperature variations during the day increase the risk that bed bugs will survive.
+Unfortunately, no. It is unlikely that it will be cold enough for long enough to kill bed bugs.
+Sunlight, humidity, temperature variations during the day increase the risk that bed bugs will survive.
 DO NOT attempt to freeze your apartment or house by opening the windows and turning off the heat.
 There is a major risk that structural damage will occur and you will not kill the bed bugs.

 For additional information on using freezing conditions to kill bed bugs please see this paper: Cold Tolerance of Bed Bugs and Practical Recommendations for Control